District Secretary/Education Coordinator

 What is a Conservation District?

 Transylvania SWCD is one of 96 Soil and Water Conservation Districts in North Carolina.
 Soil and Water Conservation Districts were formed across the country as a way of addressing soil erosion on cropland during the Dust Bowl Era of the 1930's.
-The county's very first SWCD, The Brown Creek SWCD, was formed in Anson County, North Carolina in 1937.
+The country's very first SWCD, The Brown Creek SWCD, was formed in Anson County, North Carolina in 1937.
 The Transylvania Soil and Water Conservation District was formed in 1955.
 Today, the Transylvania SWCD addresses conservation issues in the county by offering technical assistance, educational programs, resources, and by locating and administering cost share programs and grants to assist landowners with conservation practices on their land.

 The District is governed by a five person Board who have a grassroots philosophy of protecting Transylvania County's natural resources.
 Two supervisors are appointed, and three are elected.